 Taking a break helps all kids learn more, especially those with ADHD.
 Studies show that students remember more when they take breaks between study sessions instead of studying straight through for an extended period.
 Having downtime enables a student’s brain to review information and material, even when he doesn’t know he’s processing it.

 A drink that contains some sugar helps homework performance.
 Sugary drinks provide glucose, which is the primary source of fuel to the brain.
 If you’re low on glucose, you won’t be able to focus or perform well.

 Gatorade or apple juice delivers glucose, without overloading a child’s system with sugar.
 Sodas and other drinks with high levels of sugar (up to 10 teaspoons) provide too much glucose, which results in a sugar crash later, impairing memory and clouding thinking.
-So ask your child to sip (not gulp) a sugary drink.
+So ask your child with ADD to sip (not gulp) a sugary drink.
 It can bring improved focus and mood.

 In the end, encouraging students who struggle with attention to implement a few of these easy-to-use ideas can make a big difference in your child’s performance at school.